ubccpsc/classy/docs/developer/bootstrap.md

 *NOTE*:

 - Items 1-6 can all be verified both locally and by CircleCI.
-- Item 7 can only be done manually at this time; see [Testing the containers locally](#testing-the-containers-locally).
-The CircleCI job that would cover it (`build_only`) exists but is not wired into any workflow.
+- Item 7 is executed by the `build_only` CI job, which builds the images, starts the stack, and polls `/portal/config` until it answers.
+Run it locally too when you are changing anything the containers depend on; see [Testing the containers locally](#testing-the-containers-locally).
 - Item 7 requires a properly-setup `.env` file with SSL certificates.
 - Some specs (e.g., the AutoTest specs that build Docker images) are skipped on CI and only run locally, so a green CI build is not by itself proof that a change works end-to-end.